-Place: Hyderabad Date: 26 May 2016 Place: Hyderabad Date : 26 May 2016 Rajeev Nannapaneni a.
+Place: Hyderabad Date : 26 May 2016 Rajeev Nannapaneni Vice Chairman & CEO a.
 Basis of consolidation

-Summary of significant accounting policies and other explanatory information (All amounts in ₹ unless otherwise stated)
+Summary of significant accounting policies and other explanatory information (All amounts in $\overline{\mathsf{t}}$ unless otherwise stated)

-Significant accounting policies
+1. Significant accounting policies

-The consolidated financial statements of NATCO Pharma Limited ("the Company") together with its subsidiaries (collectively referred as the 'Group' or the 'consolidating entities') are prepared on accrual basis of accounting and in accordance with the accounting standards notified pursuant to the Companies (Accounting Standards) Rules, 2006 (as amended) ("the Rules") specified under Section 133 of the Companies Act.
-2013 ("the Act") read with Rule 7 of the Companies (Accounts) Rules, 2014 (as amended) and other recognized accounting practices and policies generally accepted in India including the requirements of the Act ("Indian GAAP").
+The consolidated financial statements of NATCO Pharma Limited ("the Company") together with its subsidiaries (collectively referred as the 'Group' or the 'consolidating entities') are prepared on accrual basis of accounting and in accordance with the accounting standards notified pursuant to the Companies (Accounting Standards) Rules, 2006 (as amended) ("the Rules") specified under Section 133 of the Companies (Accounts) Rules, 2014 (as amended) and other recognized accounting practices and policies generally accepted in India including the requirements of the Act ("Indian GAAP").
 The consolidated financial statements have been prepared using uniform accounting policies for like transactions and other events in similar circumstances.